 We live in uncertain times now as we wrestle with the implications of a global pandemic, economic shutdown and try to make sense out of conflicting claims and opinions.
-The shutdown and uncertainty of its length have caused instability and tension.
+The shutdown and uncertainty have caused instability and tension.
+Fake news has us doubting even the experts, but good business owners rely on experts to avoid libility.

 Businesses are reeling in the maelstrom.
 How do business owners cope in midst of this unprecedented storm?